Understanding what an engaged employee looks like

 Engaged employees work in a state of flow

 There is evidence that engaged employees work longer hours.
 This doesn’t mean engaged employees are always working overtime, nor would we advocate for that.
 But the question is, why?
 One potential reason is engaged employees enter a state of flow that keeps them focused.
 If you’ve ever felt surprised at the amount of time that passed while you were working (and enjoyed what you were doing), you were in a state of flow.
 Just as engaged employees throw their full selves into their work roles, they also throw their whole selves into the experience of completing a task.

 Edward Phillips, M.D., an Assistant Professor at Harvard Medical School, explains, “Flow experiences occur when there is a balance between the challenge of an activity and the skill you have in performing it.”
 When the challenge of an activity is low, and your skills are high, you’re likely just bored.
 Flip the scales, and you might be frustrated or overwhelmed by a task.

 For employees to experience a state of flow at work, companies must create an environment that supports this behavior.
 To encourage a flow state in your workplace, reduce unnecessary distractions, and help employees find their sweet spot between challenge and skill.

 Why does recognizing employee engagement matter?

 On an individual level, familiarity with employee engagement behaviors provides a further understanding of employee engagement at work.
 These behaviors bring to life employee engagement survey results because they’re what we see day-to-day.
-Staving off burnout, going above and beyond, and working in a state of flow also drive many of the positive business outcomes that are associated with engagement, like customer satisfaction, productivity, and profit.
+Staving off burnout, going above and beyond, and working in a state of flow also drive many positive business outcomes associated with engagement, like customer satisfaction, productivity, and profit.